 Lumbar disk replacement?

-Lumbar disk replacement is generally seen as an alternative to the more common spinal fusion surgery.
-Fusion permanently joins 2 vertebrae together.
-Lumbar disk replacement is a major surgery that requires general anesthesia and a hospital stay.
+This procedure serves as an alternative to the more common spinal fusion surgery, where two vertebrae are permanently joined together.
+Lumbar disk replacement is a major surgery performed under general anesthesia and typically requires a hospital stay.

-The main reason you would need a lumbar disk replacement is to treat low back pain.
-Still, not everyone with low back pain is a good candidate for lumbar disk replacement surgery.
-Your doctor will need to do some tests to see if it’s the right procedure for you.
+The primary reason for undergoing lumbar disk replacement is to address low back pain.
+However, not everyone with low back pain is a suitable candidate for this surgery.
+Your doctor will conduct tests to determine if lumbar disk replacement is the right procedure for your specific condition.

 cervical disk replacement surgery